-A year after Adobe rebranded Lightroom, many photographers are still confused about which version they’re using.
+Since Adobe rebranded Lightroom, many photographers are confused about which version they’re using.
 So how do you check which Lightroom version you’re using?

 The easiest way to figure out which Lightroom version you’re currently using is to open Lightroom and go to Help menu > System Info.